title: Create your minimum dapp on Tezos authors: "Benjamin Fuentes" last_update: date: 22 May 2024

 const default_storage = Set.empty as set<address>;

 When you deploy a contract, you are required to initialize the default state of your smart contract.
-Taqueria offers you to declare different variables on this file, it is useful to use different initialized state per environment.
+Taqueria allows you to declare different variables on this file, it is useful to use different initialized states per environment.

 2. Compile all (contract + initial storage)